 She once asked me if I was single, and when I told her yes she replied, “Good!
 It’s better, you have the freedom to do what you want.”
 I think, if we were in the same generation and met as young women, we would be great friends!
 She seems like a resolute, strong willed woman.
 She told us her favorite years were her late teens to twenties, when she was traveling around and playing her instrument.
 She also said starting her own family was a great moment in her life She had her first child when we was about 20 years old.
 Come to find out she had a total of eight children!
 Four of them have sadly died already, two of them live in other cities in Thailand, and her other two live with her in Buengkan.

 Many people, ourselves included, have wanted to know the answer to the million dollar question: what is the secret to a long life?
 The trick, according to Yaai, is simple.
 “Eat fish.
 Plenty of vegetables.
 A bit of fruit.
 And try not to worry about things too much.”
-It is probably important to note that she apart from fish, she does not eat meat. *sigh* We didn’t ask her about alcohol, I think mostly because we probably already know the answer and we don’t want to hear it! 😀 While diet is important, I think the real secret lies in trying to live life worry free.
-She admits that her life has not been easy, and sometimes she cries when she is alone and she thinks of her children that have died, but she always remembers through hard times like those, “Just be patient and everything will be ok.
+It is probably important to note that, apart from fish, she does not eat meat. *sigh* We didn’t ask her about alcohol, I think mostly because we probably already know the answer and we don’t want to hear it! 😀 While diet is important, I think the real secret lies in trying to live life worry free.
+She admits that her life has not been easy, and sometimes she cries when she is alone and she thinks of her children who have died, but she always remembers through hard times like those, “Just be patient and everything will be ok.
 You will get through this.”

 We could have sat and talked to Yaai all day, but she is 105 years old after all, and she tires much quicker than us!
 While we think talking about her children made her sad, she told us she really enjoyed talking to us about her life.
 We will definitely be back soon for another round of learning and laughing together!!